cemkeylan/pioneer600/README.md

-## Feel free to make requests and ask for support at warc1998@gmail.com
+## Feel free to make requests and ask for support